T-Goon/3041-Lab-0/README.md

     ii.
 Navigate to any website to test iii.
 To use the hardware buttons (e.g. Home, Siri, etc.), use “Hardware” Menu

+## Submit your work
+On canvas, submit th efollowing:
+- a link to your Github repository
+- a link to your web page

 #### More resources on how to work locally with Git:
 - https://www.jquery-az.com/3-examples-of-git-create-new-branch/
 - https://desktop.github.com/